doodeec/dcom-angular-dialog/README.md

 - dismiss
 - destroy

-It supports closing the dialog with ESC key, or with Backdrop click event
+It supports closing the dialog with ESC key, or with Backdrop click event.
+Closing with Backdrop click can be disabled by adding parameter `backdropDisable` in method `.create()`.

 ###Usage
 Include dcomDialog.js and dcomDialog.css, and in the app module definition put `dcomDialog` as a required module